-Increasing numbers of residential, business and industrial customers are recognizing the benefits of competition and choosing to shop for electricity and natural gas.
-According to EIA, competitive power marketers supplied about 21% of the retail electricity sold in the United States in 2016, up from 11% in 2005.
+Increasing numbers of residential, business and industrial customers recognize the benefits of competition and choose to shop for electricity and natural gas.
+According to the EIA, competitive power providers supplied 26% of the retail electricity sold in the United States in 2021, up from 21% in 2015.
 The clear benefits of energy competition, as demonstrated in the states that provide consumers with the right to find energy solutions and choose an energy supplier, are creating a growing demand for choice from customers in the states that have maintained the traditional monopoly-protected price-regulated system.